What is a variable in C? Learn int, double, and char with clear diagrams.

 Where Variables Live — Inside the Computer

-The values of variables are stored in the computer's memory (RAM).
+Variable values are stored in the computer's memory (RAM).

 CPU (Processor)